 Thinking about the type of lifestyle that appeals to you most can be helpful in guiding your decision.

 “Owning a home has many rewards,” Prasky says.
-“It’s a place you can call your own, there are tax breaks and it’s an investment for your future, but it comes with a lot of responsibility.
+“It’s a place you can call your own, there may be tax breaks (consult a tax advisor) and it’s an investment for your future, but it comes with a lot of responsibility.
 If you don’t mind yard work and upkeep, then buying might be the right option.”

 No matter your age, there are steps to take to ensure retirement bliss is in your future.Read Article